Water Conservation

 How will I know if the City moves to another phase of the Water Shortage Management Plan and restrictions become mandatory?

-The City will communicate any change required through a formal media release, which will also be posted on the City website, and social media platforms.
+The City will communicate any change required through a formal news release, which will also be posted on the City website, and social media platforms.

 If you have additional questions or concerns regarding this information, please contact Environmental Utilities at 403-529-8176.